 Running around looking for your purse or your keys is a sure-fire way to make yourself late when you may have otherwise been on time.

 Keep the things you need when you leave the house in the same place and you can rely on them being where you left them and you will also just pick them up on autopilot.

-If you have important stuff you need to remember for the next day, put it by the door, or even better right in front of the door.
-It’s difficult to forget it when you trip over it or have to move it to leave the house.
+If you have important stuff you need to remember for the next day, put it by the door, or even better, right in front of the door.
+It’s difficult to forget something when you trip over it or have to move it to leave the house.
 That’s why I usually leave my kids on the doormat.

 6. Set your goal

 Start with making punctuality your main goal of the week.
 Before anything else, your goal is to be on time.
 Consider the benefits punctuality brings both you and others.

 Give this challenge a go and see how you do.